mewwts/addict/README.md

 ```

 ###When is this **especially** useful?
-This module rose from the entirely tiresome creation of elasticsearch queries in Python.
+This module rose from the entirely tiresome creation of Elasticsearch queries in Python.
 Whenever you find yourself writing out dicts over multiple lines, just remember that you don't have to.
 Use *addict* instead.

 ###Perks
 As it is a ```dict```, it will serialize into JSON perfectly, and with the to_dict()-method you can feel safe shipping your addict anywhere.